-Our operations are organized into three principal business segments: (i) Hospitality, which includes our hotel properties and the results of hotel operations, as well as the Gaylord Rockies joint venture; (ii) Entertainment, which includes our Grand Ole Opry assets, the Ryman Auditorium, WSM-AM, Ole Red, and our other Nashville-based attractions, among others; and (iii) Corporate and Other, which includes corporate expenses.
-These three business segments - Hospitality, Entertainment, and Corporate and Other - represented approximately 88%, 12%, and 0%, respectively, of our total revenues for the fiscal year ended December 31, 2018.
+Our operations are organized into three principal business segments: (i) Hospitality, which includes our directly-owned hotel properties and the results of hotel operations, as well as the Gaylord Rockies joint venture; (ii) Entertainment, which includes our Grand Ole Opry assets, the Ryman Auditorium, WSM-AM, Ole Red, our other Nashville-based attractions, among others, as well as the Circle joint venture; and (iii) Corporate and Other, which includes corporate expenses.
+These three business segments - Hospitality, Entertainment, and Corporate and Other - represented approximately 89%, 11%, and 0%, respectively, of our total revenues for the fiscal year ended December 31, 2019.

-Financial information by business segment and for each of our Gaylord Hotels properties as of December 31, 2018 and for each of the three years then ended appears in Item 6, "Selected Financial Data," Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in "Note 14 - Financial Reporting by Business Segments" to our consolidated financial statements included in this Annual Report on Form 10-K.
+Financial information by business segment and for each of our Gaylord Hotels properties as of December 31, 2019 and for each of the three years then ended appears in Item 6, "Selected Financial Data," Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in "Note 15 - Financial Reporting by Business Segments" to our consolidated financial statements included in this Annual Report on Form 10-K.